JackKelly/light-speed-io/planned_design.md

 - Train a large machine learning model from two Zarr datasets (e.g. satellite imagery and numerical weather predictions) at a sustained bandwidth to the GPU of at least 1 gigabyte per second (from local SSDs or from a cloud storage bucket), whilst performing some light processing on the data on-the-fly.
 Crucially, each ML training example should be a random crop of the multi-dimensional dataset.
 (Random cropping is particularly slow on today's software stack.)

 ## Priorities
-My first area of focus is on high-speed IO for local SSDs on Linux, to speed up training ML models from sharded Zarr datasets.
-But I'm definitely also interested in helping speed up access to data stored in cloud object storage, and in helping to speed up general data analytics tasks on multi-dimensional data.
+The first area of focus is on high-speed IO for local SSDs on Linux, to speed up training ML models from sharded Zarr datasets.
+But we're definitely also interested in helping speed up access to data stored in cloud object storage (see [issue #10](https://github.com/JackKelly/light-speed-io/issues/10)), and in helping to speed up general data analytics tasks on multi-dimensional data.

 ## How long will this take?
 Implementing the complete design sketched out in this doc will take _years_!